 3. When and how can I purchase Disney Genie+?

 Pre-purchasing tickets with Genie+ included makes the most sense if you plan to focus on rides (especially a lot of the thrill rides) and are going on busier days when it helps with long lines the most.
-My family always purchased tickets with MaxPass included and will be doing the same for tickets that include Genie+ going forward.
+My family always purchased tickets with MaxPass included and have been doing the same for tickets that include Genie+ thus far.

-If you want to purchase Disney Genie+ for only some days of your Disneyland trip, however, you can purchase day-by-day on your smartphone in the Disneyland app.
+If you want to purchase Disney Genie+ for only some days of your Disneyland trip, however, you can only purchase day-by-day on your smartphone in the Disneyland app.
 Sales start only once you have scanned into a park for the day.
-I found the option a bit hidden and hard to find – look for the purple banner to purchase for now.
+The option used to be a bit hidden and hard to find but now if you go to the Tip Board, there’s a handy banner across the top to click.
 Or if you select a time to book a Lightning Lane and haven’t purchased Genie+ yet, the app will prompt you to purchase.

 Once you’ve purchased Disney Genie+, when can you start using it to book ride return times?

 At Disneyland, you can start booking Genie+ attractions as soon as you have scanned your ticket to enter a park for the morning (if you haven’t pre-purchased Genie+ for the length of your ticket you’ll have to purchase it first).
-This is similar to how MaxPass operated but different than the Genie+ rules at Walt Disney World where everyone can start Genie+ bookings from any location at 7:00 am daily.
+This is similar to how MaxPass operated but different than the Genie+ rules at Walt Disney World.
+At Disney World, everyone can start Genie+ bookings from any location at 7:00 am daily.

-6. When and how can I purchase rides with individual Lightning Lane entrance selection?
+5. When and how can I purchase rides with paid individual Lightning Lane?

 If you wish to purchase a la carte attractions offering Lightning Lane, that process at Disneyland is same day only too.
 You purchase and book at the same time, unlike Genie+ which can be purchased before your trip as a new ticket add-on.
 Individual Lightning Lane sales at Disneyland only open up once you’ve scanned your ticket and entered a park for the morning (again, this is different than at Walt Disney World).

-Just like with Genie+, guests are only offered the next available return time window to ride (and this wasn’t what many of us were expecting, so take note!).
-Again, this is different than at Walt Disney World where guests who purchase these individual Lightning Lane selections can pick their preferred time to ride.
+Just like with Genie+, guests are only offered the next available return time window to ride.
+Once again, this is different than at Walt Disney World where guests who purchase these individual Lightning Lane selections can pick their preferred time to ride.

 For rides that you have booked using Individual Lightning Lane selection, you cannot modify, cancel, or get a refund on a Lightning Lane reservation.
 All sales on those three rides are final.
 So purchase carefully given the expense of these attractions.

-Genie+ itself also isn’t refundable but you can absolutely cancel Lightning Lane ride return windows you have booked with Genie+.
-So if a return time no longer works for your schedule or you simply decide you want to ride something else more than what you have booked, cancel away.
+Genie+ itself also isn’t refundable but you can absolutely cancel (and, as of fall 2022, modify) Lightning Lane ride return windows you have booked with Genie+.
+So if a return time no longer works for your schedule or you simply decide you want to ride something else, cancel or modify away.

 Disney sometimes uses language to describe Genie+ ride bookings as made one at a time.
 This isn’t entirely accurate.